AgustinSRG/ImageToMapMC/guides/export_as_maps.md

 You can add the map files into your world by copying them into the `data` folder.

-If you are using normal maps you may also want to change the map count number.
+You may also want to change the map count number.
 In order to do that, you have to modify the `idcounts.dat` file with an NBT Editor of your choice.

 ### 4. Give yourself the map items in game